Vic Fuentes: Songwriting

 Fuentes has written songs with the likes of Tom Denney, Curtis Peoples and Dave Yaden.
 When asked in a 2012 interview about the lyrical themes on Collide with the Sky, Fuentes said he did not want to "go with any sort of concept or anything like that".
 He added that Pierce The Veil is inspired by the band's experiences with their family, lives, relationships, tours, and friends.

 Events from Fuentes' personal life have served as subjects in numerous Pierce The Veil songs.
 "Million Dollar Houses (The Painter)" from the 2010 album Selfish Machines is about Fuentes' parents: "No matter how bad things got, they've always had each other".
 The song "A Match Into Water", from Pierce the Veil's third album Collide with the Sky, was written by Fuentes for his former girlfriend who was suffering from breast cancer.

 Multiple songs written by Fuentes are directly inspired by fans.
 The song "Bulls in the Bronx" from the album Collide with the Sky was written in honor of an Australian fan who committed suicide in April 2012.
-"I Don't Care If You Are Contagious", from the 2010 album Selfish Machines, was inspired by a female fan who contacted the band.
+"I Don't Care If You Are Contagious", from the 2010 album Selfish Machines, was inspired by a fan who contacted the band.
 She wrote that her boyfriend, whom she met for the first time during a Pierce the Veil concert, had died in a car accident.
 In response, Fuentes wrote the song as a "gift to her".